Arnab-Afk/hackx/README.md

 ### Alternative: Ethereum Attestation Service (EAS)

-Instead of a custom contract, Zkloud can use EAS for attestations.
+Instead of a custom contract, COMPUT3 can use EAS for attestations.
 EAS is a public good for making attestations on-chain or off-chain.
 It provides a standardized schema system, is already deployed on multiple chains, and has existing block explorer integration.

-Schema for Zkloud attestations:
+Schema for COMPUT3 attestations:

 ```
 bytes32 teamId,